bairul6154/apcsa-freedom-project/entries/entry04.md

 ---
 # Knowledge
-I noticed that there are a lot of `new` which is a instantiation like **Java** which we are learning in school.
+I noticed that there are a lot of `new` which is a instantiation like in **Java** which we are learning in school.
 As a result, I am able to understand what's going on behind the scene of Babylon.

 [Previous](entry03.md) | [Next](entry05.md)